Unidocs1/sphinx_repo_manager/source/getting_started/basics.rst

 any environment.

-In order to provide a unified set of endpoints for communicating with the platform `nginx <https://www.nginx.com/>`_ is utilized as the primary load balancer and reverse proxy for all of AcceleratXR's backend services.
+In order to provide a unified set of endpoints for communicating with the platform `nginx <https://www.nginx.com/>`_ is utilized as the primary load balancer and reverse proxy for all of Xsolla Backend's backend services.

 Lastly, the `Prometheus <https://prometheus.io/>`_ server is leveraged for gathering real-time statistics as well as providing Kubernetes with the necessary metrics for performing automatic scaling of individual services.